UoW-CPC/muscle-orchestrator/README.md

 Your can now go to phase 3 and merge the results with MUSCLE profile option.

 #### Standalone Solution

-Here we don't have jQueuer and MiCADO to automate the process for us; therefore we manually start MUSCLE containers for all the input files.
+In this scenario you manually start a MUSCLE container for every input file.

-__Warning:__ each container requires resources, so run in paraller as many containers you system can handle.
+__Warning:__ Each container requires resources to run, so run in parallel as many containers you system can handle.

-Manual start a MUSCLE container for each file.
+Starting a MUSCLE container:
-1. Define input
+Manual start a MUSCLE container for each file. sudo docker run -it -v ${PWD}:/muscle/data/output/ dkagialis/muscle:0.4 /muscle/app/execute.sh ../data/input/in3.fas
 2. Run a container
 3. for MUSCLE container we see an output file out-1-
 4. for MUSCLE container we see a log file in